kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.status.activeInterceptorName` should be empty on creation as its selection should be left on the eviction request controller.
-To strengthen the validation, we should check that it is possible to set only the highest index from the interceptor list in the beginning.
-After that, it is possible to set only the next interceptor at a lower index and so on.
+To strengthen the validation, we should check that it is possible to set only the index 0 interceptor from the interceptor list in the beginning.
+After that, it is possible to set only the next interceptor at a higher index and so on.
 We can also condition this transition according to the other fields. `.status.activeInterceptorCompleted` should be true or `.status.heartbeatTime` has exceeded the deadline.

 `.status.evictionRequestCancellationPolicy` is defaulted to `Allow` on creation.
 Its resolution